 The Canadian government has a handy one, although it’s quite lengthy.
 It takes 30 minutes to complete, and you can find it here.

 Just don’t get overwhelmed by the amount they’re telling you to save each month starting now or how far away you are from achieving your goals.
 Your current financial situation won’t be your financial situation for your entire working life.
 It may not allow you to put as much aside if you’re paying off school loans or a mortgage right now.
-But things may change in the next 10–20 years.
+But things will change in the next 10–20 years.
 Yes, there are some benefits of aging.